The Rodman Law Group: Estate Planning Counsel

 An Advanced Healthcare Directive and Financial Power of Attorney are common documents used to determine end of life decisions and to establish the management of your finances in the event of your death or incapacitation.
 These documents are some of the most important estate planning documents, as they will determine the most difficult decisions you’ll have to make with regard to prolonging life and accessing your financial accounts if, for any reason, you are unable to.

-The Estate Planning Team is experienced in having difficult conversations surrounding some of the most challenging decisions you’ll have to make as your creating your estate plan.
+The Estate Planning Team is experienced in having difficult conversations surrounding some of the most challenging decisions you’ll have to make as you create your estate plan.
 We will work closely with you to determine what is important to you and create a plan that addresses all of your concerns and meets all of your needs.
 Contact us today to set up a consultation to discuss these and other documents that may be necessary or helpful in planning for your future.